 There are a number of stages involved in the review, these are shown below.
-Due to the number of stages in the review, we are expecting to have completed it by the summer of 2019.
+This review is complete and was fully installed by the end of summer of 2019.

 The current stage is: Implementation

 During June and July 2018 we looked at parking issues across the borough.
 These issues had been brought to our attention largely by members of the public, the police, councillors and highway officers since the previous review took place.
 We visited, assessed, and prioritised the requests for new or amended parking controls, and then wrote a report of our findings and recommendations.

 We presented this report to the Runnymede Joint Committee, at its meeting on 19 September 2018.
 You can read the meeting agenda, report and decision by following the meeting link.
 The report also includes drawings of what we proposed and presented, together with reasoning for each location.
 Drawings are presented by county councillor division.